Mouod59/server/README.md

 then you can run script with `server`**
 ___
 ### tutorial
-1.**root directory** : the directory thet your codes have been there
+1.**root directory** : the directory that your codes have been there
 2.**port : look at this address `localhost:8080`** the number after ` : ` is port

 ### if you found bug please contact us